bholcomb/VulkanSharp/README.md

 # VulkanSharp
 This is my pet project C# Vulkan Bindings.
 Originally built just for me to get a better understanding of PInvoke and the Vulkan API.
 Intended to be as close to the C API as possible to keep things simple, easy to maintain, and make it easier to use existing tutorials.

-These bindings are very heavily derived from VulkanSharp (https://github.com/mono/VulkanSharp) and VulkanCore (https://github.com/discosultan/VulkanCore).
-Both are great projects.
+These bindings originally were very heavily derived from VulkanSharp (https://github.com/mono/VulkanSharp) and VulkanCore (https://github.com/discosultan/VulkanCore).
+Both are great projects and probably perform better than these.
+Currently I'm using a code generator to generate a framework for most of the bindings that are then hand editied to handle any interop issues the code generator doesn't handle.

 ## API usage
 Everything is in the Vulkan namespace.
 All functions are in the static VK class so that using them looks like: VK.CreateInstance(...).
 Instance and device extension string names are defined in the static classes InstanceExtensions and DeviceExtensions respectively.